ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/vscode/vscode.rst

 Visual Studio Code
 ******************

-Visual Studio Code is a recommended IDE for developing SKA control system software.
+Visual Studio Code is the recommended IDE for developing SKA control system software.

 Visual Studio Code is an open source project and available for free from the